MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webdriver.md

 Congratulations.
 You have successfully automated a WebView2 project and driven WebView2 using Selenium and Microsoft Edge Driver.

 > [!Note]
-> [Here][GithubSeleniumProject] is a project the Micrsoft Edge team created to allow Selenium 3 users to drive Edge Chromium and WebView2 using the sample API that's provided in Selenium 4.
+> [Here][GithubSeleniumProject] is a project the Micrsoft Edge team created to allow Selenium 3 users to drive Edge Chromium and WebView2 using the same API that's provided in Selenium 4.

 ## See also